jramos-br/PlayGround/GenerateAssemblyInfo/Readme.md

 [assembly: System.Reflection.AssemblyVersionAttribute("1.0.0.0")]
 ```

-You can control most of the assembly attributes generation in csproj.
-If you'd rather keep
+You can control most of the assembly attributes generation with properties in csproj.
-these in `AssemblyInfo.cs` file, you can turn off the automatic generation of assembly
+If you'd rather keep the attributes definition in `AssemblyInfo.cs` file, you can turn
-attributes.
+off the automatic generation of assembly attributes.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">